 Windows – the most popular free antivirus programs for Windows are Avast!
 Free Antivirus and AVG AntiVirus Free Edition (which I recommend avoiding for the reason above).
 Plenty of others are also available.
 Personally, I use the built-in Windows Defender for real-time protection, plus run a weekly manual scan using Malwarebytes Free.
 A paid-for version of Malwarebytes is also available that will do this automatically, plus provide real-time protection.

 macOS– Avast!
 Free Antivirus for Mac is well regarded, although other decent free options are available.
-In fact, the free software is better regarded than paid-for options, so I just recommend using one of them!
+In fact, free software is better regarded than paid-for options, so I just recommend using one of them!

 Android – again, there are a number of options, both free and paid for.
 I use Malwarebytes because it is nice and lightweight.
 Avast! is more fully-featured, however, and includes a firewall.

 iOS – Apple is still in denial about the fact that iOS is as vulnerable as any other platform to virus attacks.
 Indeed, in a move that is as alarming as it is bizarre, it seems that Apple has purged the Store of antivirus apps!
 I, certainly, have been unable to find any iOS antivirus apps.
+A VPN will help somewhat as a VPN for iPhone will encrypt your data and protect you from hackers and surveillance.

 A personal firewall monitors network traffic to and from your computer.
 It can be configured to allow and disallow traffic based on a set of rules.
-In use they can be a bit of pain, but they do help ensure that nothing is accessing your computer, and that no program on your computer is accessing the internet when it shouldn’t be.
+In use, they can be a bit of pain, but they do help ensure that nothing is accessing your computer and that no program on your computer is accessing the internet when it shouldn’t be.

 Both Windows and Mac ship with built-in firewalls.
 These are, however, only one-way firewalls.
 They filter incoming traffic, but not outgoing traffic.
 This makes them much more user-friendly than true two-way firewalls but much less effective, as you cannot monitor or control what programs (including viruses) already installed on your computer are doing.